logaretm/vee-validate/packages/docs/content/guide/global-validations.md

 This allows you to create more concise rules, you can reference any number of fields using this way.

 ## Caveats

+- Be careful of having too many global rules as this can slow down your initial website load time due to large initial bundle size
+- It is recommended to treat your validation rules as pure functions, meaning they only operate with the information given to them
+- Having small, pure global validations is preferable to allow re-using them across the app